Skip to content

 Which Cambridge exam should I take?

-Take the exam that matches your current level, not one above it — each is calibrated to certify a specific band.
+Take the exam that matches your current level, not one above it — each is CEFR-aligned to certify a specific band.
 B2 First is by far the most-taken, because B2 is the standard bar for university admission and many jobs.
 C1 Advanced is the choice for competitive universities in the UK and beyond.

 Cambridge results also report a score on the Cambridge English Scale, and a strong pass at one level can certify the level above (for example, a high B2 First result can certify C1).
 Check what your target institution accepts.